General Nutrition

 What questions should you ask a nutritionist?

-As you begin working with your RD or RDN, you’ll have plenty of questions along the way as you navigate healthy eating.
-Here is a list of questions you can ask.
+As you begin working with your RD or RDN, you'll have plenty of questions along the way as you navigate healthy eating.
+Here's a list of questions you can ask.

 What is the best way to keep track of what I'm eating?